TOP

 This palace is the most accomplished and remarkable example of Portuguese Romantic architecture.
 Built at approximately 500 meters above sea level, it goes back to 1839, when the prince consort D. Fernando II of Saxe-Coburg (1816-1885) bought the ruins of the Hieronymus Monastery of Our Lady of Pena and began to make it into a small palace.
 To oversee the work, he called Baron Eschwege, whose inspiration for this remarkable edifice came from palaces in Bavaria.

 Extremely fanciful, Pena’s architecture uses not only Moorish, Gothic, and Manueline motifs but also the Wagnerian spirit of Central Europe’s, Schinkel castles.
 Crowning the Serra de Sintra, as if it were a harmonious prolongation of the range itself, the picturesque and also fantastic Palace of Pena cannot help impressing the visitor.
 This supreme example of Portuguese romantic architecture is due to the magic materialization of the dreams of the Prince of Bavaria, Ferdinand of Saxe Coburg-Gotha, husband of Queen Maria II.
-In 1839 he bought the ruins of the former Monastery of Nossa Senhora da Pena, built-in 1503; he developed and enlarged them, with the collaboration of the Prussian engineer Ludwig von Eschwege, to achieve an extremely sensitive creation.
+In 1839 he bought the ruins of the former Monastery of Nossa Senhora da Pena, built in 1503; he developed and enlarged them, with the collaboration of the Prussian engineer Ludwig von Eschwege, to achieve an extremely sensitive creation.

 Of note inside the Palace are the Renaissance retable by Nicolau Chanterenne (1529-1532), the exotic, richly worked furniture, and the whole romantic atmosphere par excellence.
 Apart from its historical and museological importance, the Palace is host to concerts of classical music, exhibitions, and historical plays.